B2B industries have been using catalogs for decades.

 # 2 Customers Can Find You Anywhere

 With the world constantly on the move like never before it really does pay to stay connected.

-An eCommerce B2B catalog allows your customers to search your offerings anywhere, anytime.
+A B2B catalog allows your customers to search your offerings anywhere, anytime.
 Ideal if you want to be able to reach a whole new range of customers that no longer rely on bulky and outdated printed catalogs!